shapeshed/shapeshed.com/content/posts/unix-traceroute.md

-{
-  "slug": "unix-traceroute",
-  "title": "Linux and Unix traceroute command tutorial with examples", "date": "2016-09-13T00:00:00+00:00",
-  "image": "images/articles/traceroute.png",
++++
+date = "2016-09-13T00:00:00+00:00"
-  "description": "Tutorial on using traceroute, a UNIX and Linux command for showing the route packets take to a network.
-Examples of tracing a route, using IPv6, disabling hostname mapping and setting the number of queries per hop.", "tags": [
+description = "Tutorial on using traceroute, a UNIX and Linux command for showing the route packets take to a network.
+Examples of tracing a route, using IPv6, disabling hostname mapping and setting the number of queries per hop." image = "images/articles/traceroute.png" slug = "unix-traceroute" tags = ["UNIX", "Linux"] title = "Linux and Unix traceroute command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing traceroute man page][2]